ianwagner/campfire/README.md

 ## Ad Recipe Setup

 The [Ad Recipe Setup](docs/ad-recipe-setup.md) tab lets administrators define the form shown to users when creating a recipe.
 Inputs can include free-text fields and predefined components.
 Submitted options are matched together to produce the final ad recipe.
 The result is added to a table with columns for component values, copy, and the recipe number (table columns: component values, copy, recipe number).

+## Updating Ad Groups

+See [docs/updating-ad-groups.md](docs/updating-ad-groups.md) for an example of locking an ad group without using a stale updateTime.